 What causes vaginal infections?
 6 possible conditions

-Vaginitis is the medical word used to describe a number of conditions that can cause infection or inflammation of the vagina.
-Vulvovaginitis is the term used to describe inflammation of both the vagina and the vulva, or the external genital organs.
+Vaginitis describes a number of conditions that can cause infection or inflammation of your vagina.
+Vulvovaginitis describes inflammation of both your vagina and your vulva.
+Your vulva is the external part of your genitals.

 Some vaginal infections may not produce any symptoms.
 If you develop symptoms, the most common are: